robfletcher/hipsteroid/README.md

 * [LESS][less]
 * [Handlebars][hbs]

-### Compiling front end resources
+## Compiling front end resources

-I have used [CodeKit][codekit] for CoffeeScript and LESS but you can use whatever you like.
-For simplicity the compiled `.js` and `.css` files should just go in the same directories as the source files.
+### CodeKit

+There is a [CodeKit][codekit] config file in `web-app/app` that will allow you to automatically compile CoffeeScript and LESS.
+You will still need to compile the Handlebars templates another way as CodeKit does not process them.

+### Grunt

+To run the [Grunt][grunt] build you need to first run `npm install` (just once) to pull in the various Grunt plugins.
+Then you can execute:

+	grunt

-To compile on the command line:
+To compile CoffeeScript, LESS & Handlebars.
+Or:

-	coffee -c web-app/app
-	lessc web-app/app/hipsteroid.less > web-app/app/hipsteroid.css
-	handlebars web-app/app/templates/ -f web-app/app/templates.js
+	grunt watch

+To monitor for changes in those resources and automatically compile them if they change.

+### Command line:

 To install the command line tools:

 	npm install -g coffee-script
 	gem install less
 	npm install -g handlebars

+Then use the following commands to compile the resources:

+	coffee -c web-app/app
+	lessc web-app/app/hipsteroid.less > web-app/app/hipsteroid.css
+	handlebars web-app/app/templates/ -f web-app/app/templates.js

 ## To run the app